Skip to main content

 Here is what happens when you upload a 100-page secure architecture whitepaper into VeriRFP:

 3. Table Structure Recognition (TSR): This is the most crucial step for security and compliance teams.
-The parser identifies the grid structure of tables, accurately mapping rows and columns so that tabular data remains perfectly aligned when converted into structured formats (like Markdown or JSON).
+The parser identifies the grid structure of tables, accurately mapping rows and columns so that tabular data remains well aligned when converted into structured formats (like Markdown or JSON).
+The TSR model handles merged cells, spanning headers, and tables that break across multiple pages—all common patterns in compliance matrices and vendor questionnaires that trip up basic extraction tools.

 The Importance of High-Fidelity Ingestion for RAG